Free Four: Tobias Tells the Divergent Knife-Throwing Scene: Background

 Roth wrote this short story to change the perception about Divergent story.
 Talking about why she chose Chapter 13 of the book, she said on her blog: "It was hard for me to pick just the right one.
 I thought about the Ferris wheel scene, and I thought about the fear landscape scene, and both of those would have been good options.
 But I really wanted to choose something that would change our (I say "our" because it changed mine, too) perceptions about the story, and show how limited Tris's perspective really is, though she is a reliable and observant narrator.
 And the knife-throwing scene was perfect for that--once I started writing, I discovered all kinds of things about Four that I didn't know, and I knew this scene was The One."

 Reception

 The short story received positive response.
 The book stop in its review said that "I thought that this book showed how limited Tris’ perspective actually is.
 It made me think about the whole Divergent series and what it would be like from other characters perspectives.
 It definitely changed my opinion about different events in the series, in a good way."
-The AP book club gave a positive review by saying that "even with as short as it is, really helps give just a little bit more depth to Four, Tris, and even Eric."